-The SnoPALS club maintains approximately 300 km of trails, stretching from Red Deer (Great Falls area) in the north, Elma to the south, Seddon’s Corner to the west and Pinawa in the east.
-The trails connect with trails maintained by neighbouring clubs and are part of the provincial trail network overseen by Snoman (Snowmobilers of Manitoba), the provincial snowmobiling association.
+The SnoPALS club maintains approximately 300 km of trails, stretching from Red Deer in the Brightstone hills in the north, Elma to the south, Seddon’s Corner to the west and Pinawa in the east.
+The trails connect with trails maintained by our neighbouring clubs.

 The club will always be present when the discussion of drinking and riding comes up.
 Eastman SnoPALS along with the Snowmobilers of Manitoba (Snoman) does NOT encourage consuming alcohol and snowmobiling.

+Snoman and Eastman SnoPALS encourage snowmobile riders to respect landowner’s rights when riding is not permitted on private land.
 Eastman SnoPALS is concerned about respecting the private landowners.
 Wherever possible, the club tries to get permission from any landowner where the trail may parallel, intersect or runs over private land.
 As a general rule most of our trail system is located on public lands through forests and bogs that our region is noted for.
 Trails over private lands are only requested when needed to connect to other similar locations in eastern Manitoba.
-Snoman and Eastman SnoPALS also encourage snowmobile riders to respect landowner’s rights when riding is not permitted on private land.

 We hope you enjoy our trail system as you pass through our communities and make use of our services and facilities.
 Club membership and volunteer participation is always encouraged.